 You don’t want just to stand up there, give over your content, and then end.
 People want to be involved and want to interact, so you have to make sure you’re allowing them to do so.

-The most organised way to do this is by having dedicated sections of your conference given over to Q&A.
+The most organized way to do this is by having dedicated sections of your conference given over to Q&A.

 Sure, video call platforms like Skype and Zoom are cheap and easy, but is this going to be creating the kind of experience where people are going to come back to you and want to be a part of your future conferences?
 Probably not.